9 Smart Ways to Increase Your Blog TrafficOctober 10, 2018

 - Highlights how it will solve readers' problems

 While the headline must be catchy, you must avoid using deceitful titles.
-Don’t make promises in your headline that your blog post can’t back up.
-Clickbaiting people is not a sustainable strategy for blog traffic.

 After the headline did its job of making the user click on your post, you now must keep him on the blog, reading your content.